-requires land use specific input for plant height (PH), stem density (NV), stem diameter (D), ground cover fraction (GC)and, optionally, the Manning roughness coefficient for vegetation ($n{\text{vegetation}}$).
-The user needs to specify whether the land use class is non-erodible (e.g. pavement and water), tilled, or non-vegetated (e.g. bare soil or tilled orchards).
-We obtained values for each of these parameters through observations from aerial photographs, expert judgement, and as part of the calibration procedure (Table 1).
-The tillage parameter RFR was set to six, which corresponds to "Cultivator tillage" in Table 4 of Morgan and Duzant (2008).
-The input parameters change when a crop is harvested; therefore, we varied the input parameters according to the sowing-harvest cycle representing the cropping cycle for horticulture and cereals.
-Table 1 shows the values of all the land use specific input parameters after calibration.
+Both the hydrological and the soil erosion model require landuse-specific input.
+We used a detailed landuse map (MAPAMA, 2010) that identifies 25 landuse classes within the study area.
+Values for the landuse-specific tabular value of the depletion fraction $p{\rm tabular}$ to calculate actual evapotranspiration were obtained from Allen et al. (1998, Table 22).
+Values for the maximum LAI ( $LAI{\rm max}$ ) were obtained from Sellers et al. (1996).
+The soil erosion model requires landuse-specific input for plant height (PH), stem density (NV), stem diameter (D), ground cover fraction (GC) and, optionally, the Manning's roughness coefficient for vegetation ( $n{\rm vegetation}$ ).
+The user needs to specify whether the landuse class is non-erodible (e.g. pavement and water), tilled or non-vegetated (e.g. bare soil or tilled orchards).
+We obtained values for each of these parameters through observations from aerial photographs, expert judgement and as part of the calibration procedure (Table 1).
+The tillage parameter RFR was set to 6, which corresponds to Cultivator tillage (Morgan and Duzant, 2008, Table IV).
+The input parameters change when a crop is harvested, therefore, we varied the input parameters according to the sowing-harvest cycle representing the cropping cycle for horticulture and cereals.
+Table 1 shows the values of all the landuse-specific input parameters after calibration.

-We applied the dynamic vegetation module to obtain crop coefficients and vegetation cover from NDVI, which we obtained from the 16-day Moderate Resolution Imaging Spectroradiometer data (MODIS; Didan, 2015) for the period from 2000 to 2012.
-For model calibration (2001-2010) we used each of the individual NDVI images, after gap-filling (mainly due to cloud cover) with the long-term average 16-day period NDVI for the period from 2000 to 2012.
+We applied the dynamic vegetation module to obtain crop coefficients and vegetation cover from NDVI, which we obtained from the 16-day Moderate Resolution Imaging Spectroradiometer (MODIS; Didan, 2015) data for the period 2000-2012.
+For model calibration (2001-2010) we used each of the individual NDVI images, after gap-filling (mainly due to cloud cover) with the long-term average 16-day period NDVI for the period 2000-2012.

-For the model validation period (1981-2000) no NDVI images of sufficient quality and resolution were available; therefore, we prepared NDVI model input accounting for the intra- and inter-annual variability.
-The intra-annual variability was obtained from the long-term average 16-day period NDVI for the period from 2000 to 2012.
-The inter-annual variability was determined based on a log-linear relationship between the annual precipitation sum, annual mean temperature, annual maximum temperature, and yearly averaged NDVI for each of the 25 land use classes for the period from
+For the model validation period (1981-2000) no NDVI images of sufficient quality and resolution were available, therefore we prepared NDVI model input accounting for the intra- and inter-annual variability.
+The intra-annual variability was obtained from the long-term average 16-day period NDVI for the period 2000-2012.
+The inter-annual variability was determined based on a log-linear relationship between the annual precipitation sum, annual mean temperature, annual maximum temperature and yearly-averaged NDVI for each of the 25 landuse classes for the period 2000-2012:

-2000 to 2012: